fernandoe/the-comics/README.md

-## Installing and Running on Heroku
+## Steps to Install and Running on Heroku

 ```shell